Brooke Fraser: 2002−2004: Breakthrough with What to Do With Daylight

-2005−2009: Albertine and other ventures
+2005−2009: Albertine, first tenure with Hillsong Worship, and other ventures

 In 2005, prior to writing and preparing her follow-up album, Fraser went to Rwanda before visiting her World Vision sponsor children in Tanzania.
 Fraser wrote the song "Albertine" about a young genocide victim (named Albertine), whom she met while in Rwanda.
 This song became her second album's title track.
 For this album, Fraser decided to enlist a new band of American session musicians who had worked with an array of notable artists, both live and recorded.

-In 2006, Fraser and the band went into the studio in Los Angeles to record the album with producer Marshall Altman.
+In 2006, Fraser and the band went into the studio in New York to record the album with producer Marshall Altman.
 The first single, "Deciphering Me", reached No. 4 in the New Zealand single charts in 2006.
 On 4 December 2006, the album, Albertine, was released in New Zealand, which achieved double platinum status less than a month after its release.
 The album was released in Australia and internationally on 31 March 2007.
 In Australia, it charted at No. 29 in its first week on 9 April and has achieved Gold sales status.
 Albertine also became Fraser's US debut, released on 27 May 2008.
 It entered the Billboard 200 at No. 90 on 19 July 2008.
 The album was propelled by online sales after being chosen as Editor's Choice on iTunes.
-In 2008, Fraser undertook a major world tour, culminating the Montreal Jazz Festival and the Shepherd's Bush Empire in London, UK.
-"Albertine" (the single) won the prestigious APRA Silver Scroll for Song of the Year in 2007.
+In 2008, Fraser undertook a major world tour, culminating in the Montreal Jazz Festival and the Shepherd's Bush Empire in London, UK.

+Already part of Hillsong Church since 2005, Fraser joined the Australian church's worship band—Hillsong Worship—where she participated under her married name, Brooke Ligertwood.
+The first album she was included on was the 2006 album Mighty to Save, on which she co-wrote "None But Jesus" from United We Stand, released in 2006.
+Her last live album with the band was the 2010 album A Beautiful Exchange, after which Fraser left Hillsong Worship.